voku/purl/README.markdown

 echo $url->getUrl(); // https://jwage:password@jwage.com:443/about/me?param1=value1&param2=value2#about/me?param1=value1&param2=value2

 // $url->path becomes instanceof Purl\Path
+// ... but you can also use "$url->setPathString()", so you still have autocompletion in our IDE!

 // $url->query becomes instanceof Purl\Query
+// ... but you can also use "$url->setQueryString()", so you still have autocompletion in our IDE!

 // $url->fragment becomes instanceof Purl\Fragment
+// ... but you can also use "$url->setFragmentString()", so you still have autocompletion in our IDE!
 ```

 ### Path Manipulation